 Quotes from the article

 “Antioxidant properties of the polyphenols may be beneficial in the process of inflammation and in inflammation induced carcinogenesis [60, 61].
 Many epidemiological and human studies have proposed that daily intake of polyphenols rich diet such as fruits, vegetables, cocoa, tea, and wine may exhibit fruitful effects in humans [62, 63].”

 “The literature revealed that intuitional supplementation of polyphenols decreases the incidences of different forms of cancer .
 Polyphenols exert protection against gastrointestinal tract cancers whereas variety of polyphenols in fruits and vegetables are responsible for preventing the incidences of colon cancer .
 Intake of green tea has been suggested to lower the incidences of biliary tract , bladder , breast , and colon cancer, respectively .”

 Introduction to the Research

-When you are looking for a Chiropractor near you that you can trust, choose one who will not only get rid of your back pain, neck pain, or headaches but who will also guide you to living a healthier lifestyle to keep you out of pain.
-Our McKinney Chiropractors, located near the corner of Eldorado Pkwy. and Stonebridge Dr., will teach you what the research says about how and why we should eat a better diet, move more and have more positive thoughts.
-By improving these areas of our lives we can become healthier and prevent injury and pain!
+When you are looking for a Chiropractor near you that you can trust, choose one who will not only help you with your back pain, neck pain, or headaches but who will also guide you to living a healthier lifestyle to keep you out of pain.
+Our McKinney Chiropractors, located near West Ridge near the corner of S. Stonebridge Dr. and Eldorado Pkwy., will teach you what the research says about how and why we should eat a better diet, move more and have more positive thoughts.
+By improving these areas of our lives we can restore motion and decrease stress while staying out of pain!